Slate Tile FAQ

 Q. Can I install slate tile outdoors?

-A. Yes, slate tiles can be installed outdoors on floors and walls but not are recommended for areas with freeze and thaw conditions.
+A. Yes, slate tile can be installed outdoors, but please refer to each tile’s features for specific freeze and thaw information.

 Q. Can I install slate tile outside on sand?